victorvikram/BeliefNetworkEvo/sci/questions.md

 7. **Voting**
   a. are beliefs correlated with voting more central?
   b. are beliefs associated with voting slower-changing?
-8. **Party and ideology**
+8. **Party and ideology** how do the variables that most strongly influence party identification change over time? is there some pattern where, for instance, certain variables are particularly well-suited to becoming associated with a particular party?
-  a. how do the variables that most strongly influence party identification change over time? is there some pattern where, for instance, certain variables are particularly well-suited to becoming associated with a particular party?
+9. **Structure flexibility** ising models have energy valleys of configurations that work together.
+I wonder if there is an analog of that for this system.
+Can we look at how many "allowable configurations" there are, and how distributed they are in the space?
+This might be tied up with modules because modules might be sets of nodes that can vary relatively independently of one another.

 # Exploratory Analysis
 1. **Rate of change**